 1. In the first section of the text, identify two words or phrases which suggest that the water is calm.

-(1 mark) AF 2 understand, describe, select or retrieve information, events or ideas from texts and use quotation and reference to text Award 1 mark for two of the following phrases: • (the shore was) softly (lapped by the waves); • (softly) lapped (by the waves); • (a vast) sheet (of water); • (with a hollow echoing) murmur.
+AF2: understand, describe, select or retrieve information, events or ideas from texts and use quotation and reference to text

+Award 1 mark for two of the following phrases:

+- (the shore was) softly (lapped by the waves);

+- (softly) lapped (by the waves);

+- (a vast) sheet (of water);

+- (with a hollow echoing) murmur.

 Do not accept longer quotations unless the correct word is underlined / highlighted in some way.

-In the second section of the text, Axel describes the cavern.
+2. In the second section of the text, Axel describes the cavern.

+Explain how the choice of language in this section suggests that Axel is overwhelm

 Explain how the choice of language in this section suggests that Axel is overwhelmed by what he sees.